isb-cgc/readthedocs/docs/source/sections/progapi/progapi2/save_cohort.rst

 	name, string, "Name of cohort."
-	num_patients, string, "Number of unique participant barcodes in the cohort." num_samples, string, "Number of unique sample barcodes in the cohort." parent_id, string, "ID of the parent cohort this cohort was derived from, if any." perm, string, "User permissions on cohort: READER or OWNER." source_notes, string, "Notes on the source of the cohort." source_type, string, "Type of cohort source."
+	num_patients, string, "Number of unique participant barcodes in the cohort." num_samples, string, "Number of unique sample barcodes in the cohort." parent_id[], list, "ID of the parent cohort this cohort was derived from, if any." perm, string, "User permissions on cohort: READER or OWNER." source_notes, string, "Notes on the source of the cohort." source_type, string, "Type of cohort source."